akshaydodwadmath/HDRFusion_RAW/README.md

 A single HDR image in .hdr format is generated as output.

-Note: DCRaw is required to read RAW images within MATLAB, you might need to install as documented here https://gitlab.com/astrophotography/matlab-readraw.
+Note: 1) Processing of Raw images done by referring https://www.rcsumner.net/raw_guide/.
+If you are using DCRaw option to read RAW images within MATLAB, you might need to install as documented here https://gitlab.com/astrophotography/matlab-readraw.